Parliament of Victoria: Parties

 Political parties form a central part of the parliamentary system.
 The government is opposed by an official opposition.
-The leader of the largest party in opposition becomes the Leader of the Opposition.
+The leader of the largest party in opposition becomes the leader of the Opposition.
 The opposition plays a central role in debating government ideas as well as scrutinising the government's business and its agenda.
 However, the opposition's power is limited while the government commands a majority in the Legislative Assembly due to the traditionally strong party discipline throughout Australia.
 Parties must have at least 500 members on the Victorian electoral roll, have a party constitution and register with the Victorian Electoral Commission to receive official status.

-The Labor Party has been in Government since 4 December 2014, led by the Premier and leader of the Labor Party in Victoria, Daniel Andrews.
+The Labor Party has been in government since 4 December 2014, led by the premier and leader of the Labor Party in Victoria, Jacinta Allan.

-The Leader of the Opposition Coalition is Matthew Guy, who was elected as the leader of the Liberal Party on 7 September 2021.
-He replaced Michael O'Brien as party leader in a leadership spill and became party leader and Leader of the Opposition for the second time.
-The Greens are led by Samantha Ratnam.
+The leader of the Opposition is Jess Wilson, who was elected as the leader of the Liberal Party on the 18th of November 2025.
+The Greens, the third biggest party in parliament, are led by Ellen Sandell; Sandell was elected leader on the 23rd of April 2024.